rplevy/lein-deploy-app/README.md

   $ lein deploy-app
 ```

-To specify something other label instead of current git branch as "branch":
+To specify some other label instead of current git branch as "branch":

 ```bash
   $ lein deploy-app --branch <NAME>